Key takeaways:

-Field service management software like ServiceTitan automates these workflows so you can focus on work that makes you money, like getting jobs done.
+Field service management software like ServiceTitan automates workflows such as writing estimates, scheduling jobs, sending invoices, and processing payments.
+This automation lets you focus on work that makes you money, like getting jobs done.

-ServiceTitan isn’t your only option, though.
+However, ServiceTitan isn’t your only option.
 And because it’s geared towards larger businesses, it isn’t ideal if you’re just starting out or have a smaller team.

-Check out these ServiceTitan alternatives to find one that matches your business, budget, and goals.
+Check out these ServiceTitan competitors to find one that matches your business, budget, and goals.

 What is ServiceTitan?